-The mortality assumptions are based on the recent actual mortality experience of members within the CE Group and the assumptions also allow for future mortality improvements.
-The assumption is that a member currently aged 60 will live for a further 28 years, if he is male, and for a further 28 years, if she is female.
-Life expectancy at age 60 for non-pensioners (currently aged 45) is assumed to be 29 years, if they are male, and 30 years, if they are female.
+The mortality assumptions used in the triennial actuarial valuation as at 31 March 2011 were based on the recent actual mortality experience of members within the CE Group and also allow for future mortality improvements.
+The assumption is that a member currently aged 60 will live for a further 27.9 years, if he is male, and for a further 28.0 years, if she is female.
+For a member who retires in 2026 at age 60 the assumptions are that they will live on average for a further 29.5 years after retirement if they are male and for a further 29.7 years after retirement if they are female.